spree/spree/guides/src/content/user/promotions/creating_promotions.md

 ### First Order

-Select "First order" from the "Add Rule of Type" drop-down menu and click "Add" then "Update" to add a rule of this type to your promotion.
+Select "First Order" from the "Add Rule of Type" drop-down menu and click "Add" then "Update" to add a rule of this type to your promotion.
 This rule will restrict the promotion to only those customers ordering from you for the first time.

 ![First Order Rule](../../../images/user/promotions/first_order_rule.jpg)